linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 Entry into the commercial banking industry is regulated, as are activities once a CB has been established.
 Increasing or decreasing the cost of entry into a financial sector affects the profitability of firms already competing in that industry.
 Thus, the industries heavily protected against new entrants by high direct costs (e.g., through capital requirements) and

-# DO YOU UNDERSTAND?
+### Do You Understand?

-1. The six major types of regulation CBs face?
+1. What are the six major types of regulation CBs face?
-2. What the layers of protection provided by safety and soundness regulations are?
+2. What are the layers of protection provided by safety and soundness regulations?
 Describe each.
-3. What the difference is between inside and outside money?
+3. What is the difference between inside and outside money?
-4. Who the key regulators of commercial banks are?

-www.fdic.gov www.occ.treas.gov

-www.federalreserve.gov high indirect costs (e.g., by restricting the type of individuals who can establish CBs) of entry produce larger profits for existing firms than those in which entry is relatively easy.
+4. Who are the key regulators of commercial banks? (e.g., by restricting the type of individuals who can establish CBs) of entry produce larger profits for existing firms than those in which entry is relatively easy.
 In addition, regulations define the scope of permitted activities under a given charter.
 For example, current regulations allow commercial banks to perform activities traditionally performed only by insurance companies and investment banks.
 The broader the set of financial service activities permitted under a charter, the more valuable that charter is likely to be.
 Thus, barriers to entry and regulations pertaining to the scope of permitted activities affect a CB's charter value and the size of its net regulatory burden.

 # Regulators